DPDK/dpdk/doc/guides/cryptodevs/mlx5.rst

 - ``keytag`` parameter [int]

-  The plaintext of the keytag appanded to the AES-XTS keys, default value is 0.
+  The plaintext of the keytag appended to the AES-XTS keys, default value is 0.

 - ``max_segs_num`` parameter [int]